 • Materials – glass, cold connections, plastic, collaboration

 • Other Metals – gold, steel, copper, found objects

 Work is sent to the Registry office, registered, then sent to two reviewers who write up notes and, as needed, discuss each piece.
 Work is sent back to the office and those pieces that have achieved a passing score are photographed by our staff photographer.
 Evaluations are typed up and sent by email to the candidate.

 The Masters Registry has no formal relationship with any brand or manufacturer and carries no preference for precious or base metal clays.
 Three projects require gold in either clay or paste form, but all other projects can be made in whatever material the artist prefers.
 That said, it is assumed that a master in any field would have at least a basic understanding of all the materials available.

 Each of the five levels of the Masters Registry costs $ 495.
 The first payment is made upon enrolling in the program and subsequent payments are made as work is sent in.
 Payment for each segment may be paid all at once or divided into two portions of $250 and $245 each.
 The initial payment of $250 accompanies enrollment into the program and formally starts the process.
 The first 10-15 pieces can be sent in at any time and should be accompanied by the balance payment.
 Note that evaluations and photos of your work come only after payment, but you are free to work on projects at any time.
 Candidates outside the US are asked to pay an additional amount to offset the cost of international shipping.
 We ask for an additional $50 to accompany each segment when work is submitted.

-Payment can be made by check, money order, wire transfer, or through PayPal, which allows the use of a credit card.
+Payment can be made by check, money order, or wire transfer.
+If you would like to use PayPal, please contact the administrator by email and you will be sent a PayPal Request for Payment.
+PayPal allows the use of a credit card.
 International payments will be exchanged by the service company at the currency rates in effect when the transaction is completed.